pombredanne/AjguDB/README.rst

 - ``scatter`` unroll the content of the iterator

 They are a few steps missing compared to gremlin reference implementation.
-That said, you can easily implement them yourself:

 Missing steps with comments: